ASD-Blueprint/desktop.gov.au/patterns/byod.md

 The following represent the assumptions when considering to deploy either BYOD options into an existing blueprint deployment:

-* Protected Utility blueprint deployed in a cloud-only or hybrid pattern.
+* Protected Utility blueprint deployed in a cloud-only or hybrid pattern
-* For enhanced security, the mobile device option requires Defender for Cloud Apps, which requires Microsoft 365 E5.
-* Licensing is available for Windows 10 Enterprise multi-session, Windows 10 Enterprise and FSLogix profile management.
-  * Microsoft 365 E3, E5
-  * Windows E3, E5
+* Licensing as per the DTA PROTECTED utility
-  * Azure subscription
+* Azure Virtual Desktop requires a suitable Azure subscription

 ## Prerequisites